ihatecompvir/MiloEditor/README.md

 *Milo.exe at home:*

-MiloEditor is an editor for Milo scenes.
-Currently suited for Rock Band 3 (and Dance Central 1) on Xbox 360 and PS3, however support is planned for additional games.
+MiloEditor is a Windows-only editor for Milo scenes.
+There is currently varying levels of support for different Milo games, although Rock Band 3 and Dance Central 1 are the most supported.
+The end goal is to have support for every Milo game ever made, within reason.

-Also included is MiloLib, the .NET Standard library powering MiloEditor.
+Also included is MiloLib, the .NET Standard library powering MiloEditor, and MiloUtil, a cross-platform command line utility powered by MiloLib.

 ## Features